It can be tricky to find out where to start when looking for the right space for your organization, so we put together

 The skinny on space sharing

 With the way the professional world is adapting and evolving, you’ve probably heard the terms space sharing, office sharing, and coworking.
 If you’re unfamiliar, it’s time to get familiar, because there are serious benefits to working in shared spaces!

 Along with the benefits of new ideas, there are questions and concerns.
 How do I find someone to share my space with?
 How do I share working space?
 What do I charge them?
 How do I ensure my space is respected?
 How can I make sure I get paid?

-We recognize the need for details and answers when considering sharing space.
+We recognize the need for details and answers when considering space sharing.
 As a business that helps people find space and vice versa, we want to talk about the details, and let you know why space sharing is still the best idea you’ve ever heard.

 Let’s get started.

 Create a detailed plan

 There is a lot of thinking and researching that goes into space sharing, whether it’s sharing office space, coworking, or one of the many other options for shared spaces.
 We’ve compiled a list of the main points to consider and understand in order to make the process run smoothly, so you can get exactly what you need!

 Know the kind of renter you want

 Do you have an office for rent?
 A studio?
 A gym?
 Knowing what your facility is optimal for can help you narrow down the kind of renter you need, so the process of finding someone to share your space with is even simpler.

 Your space is probably more versatile than you think.
 For example, if you have just an empty room in your building or office, think about who could work out of it.
 Would you feel comfortable with a massage therapist running a business out of it?
 What about an artist using it as a studio?
 Or is it preferable to use it as a shared office space?